 #3 – Excise tax:

-Regressive Tax Example: the tax on petrol will be same to all groups of people irrespective of income and it is levied on the quantity of petrol purchased.
+Regressive Tax Example: the tax on petrol will be the same for all groups of people irrespective of income and it is levied on the quantity of petrol purchased.

 #4 – Tariff: